Find Affordable College Courses

 Fairfield, CT

-Fairfield University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree electrical engineering programs.
+Fairfield University did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
+It came in at #10 on the list.
 Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a medium-sized student population.

 On top of its placing in our value ranking, Fairfield U also did well on our Best Electrical Engineering Bachelor’s Degree Schools in the New England Region list.
 It’s in the top 20% of all schools reviewed in this analysis.